KTStephano/StratusGFX/README.md

 Build 3rd party dependencies -> should only need to do this once per clone

+    python3 ./dependency_build.py --assimp

+-> LINUX NOTE: If you get an error while building assimp, use your local package manager to install assimp instead.
+Then re-run the above step as:

     python3 ./dependency_build.py

 Now build the StratusGFX source